mozilla/libdweb/Readme.md

 }
 ```

-The rest of the example that writes content into a file should be pretty stright forward.
+The rest of the example that writes content into a file should be pretty straight forward.

-> **Note:** Granted access is be preserved across sessions, and WebExtension could mount same directory without prompting a user again.
+> **Note:** Granted access will be preserved across sessions, and WebExtension could mount same directory without prompting a user again.

-Following is more complete example that will either mount directory that user has already granted access to or request access to new directory otherwise.
+Following is a more complete example that will either mount directory that user has already granted access to or request access to new directory otherwise.

 ```js
 void (async () => {